Code-Institute-Submissions/RenatoLemes-Rock-Paper-Scissors_NovResub/README.md

 Rock Paper Scissors is an Ancient Game, and it is believe was created by the chinese people.
 The game has developed since its creation and now with help of JavaScript, it was possible to develop an website bringing this game to the digital world.

+The project purpose is to interntain the user with the simple  Rock, paper and Sicisors game, wich on this project it has a high quality that was developed with JavaScript.

 ![](/assets/images/AmIresponsive.jpg)

 [Live DEMO](https://renatolemes.github.io/Rock-Paper-Scissors/)